Abhijan (1984 film): Synopsis

-Raju, Rauf and Ratan are three friends.
-The three of them started a new business together.
+Raju, Rauf and Ratan are friends who start a new business together.
 They get a contract from Rahman to supply materials for his construction site.
 While traveling by river they rescue Kusum from the river.
 All three find a girl alone in their boat and try to seduce her.
 On the other hand, Rahman's old business enemy Sharif attacks them so that they cannot carry their goods properly.
 They are determined to deal with these and complete their work on time.